There are website links to other local bodies and organisations with family and local history interest on this page.

 Barrow Hill Roundhouse – the last operational railway roundhouse, now a well-known and award winning preservation centre.

 Brimington Air Cadets – The 1082 (Brimington & District Squadron) of the Royal Air Force Air Cadets has a history going back to the Second World.
-They are currently researching their history.
+We did hear that they were researching their history, but since early summer 2021 their old website has unfortunately been discontinued.

 Brimington Library – the county council’s library has a small but very useful local history section, lots of resources for local people and computer access.
 This website gives basic information about opening hours, location, etc.